 Welcome to Emergency Medicine at the University of Washington!
 Our program seeks to train outstanding emergency physicians, develop the future leaders of our specialty, and to inspire residents to achieve their full potential.

 Our two other major training sites are Seattle Children’s Hospital (SCH) and Valley Medical Center (VMC).
 SCH is a tertiary/quaternary hospital that provides care to children from Seattle and other surrounding communities as well as to those with complex and critical illness from the WWAMI region.
 VMC is a high-volume, high-quality community ED that is also part of UW Medicine.
-The VMC emergency department sees approximately 80,000 patients per year, approximately 20% of which are pediatric patients.
+The VMC emergency department sees over 90,000 patients per year, approximately 20% of which are pediatric patients.
 Less than 6 miles from the VMC ED, the Tukwilla school district has been labeled the “most diverse school district in the United States” with families speaking over 80 languages.

 In addition to the above, our residents have the opportunity to rotate through a rural emergency department during their training as senior residents.
 The rural rotation experience allows our residents to practice in environments with limited to no specialty care, and coordinate care with pre-hospital providers (search and rescue teams, aeromedical, and ground EMS), with a priority to stabilize and transfer critically ill or injured patients safely in communities with few to no other emergency care providers available.